 In order to draw the audience's full attention to the presenter, you can use BLANK on the projector or remote control to hide the screen image.
 Press any key on the projector or remote control to restore the image.
 The word 'BLANK' appears at the lower right corner of the screen while the image is hidden.
+When this function is activated with an audio input connected, the audio can still be heard.

-You can set the blank time in the SYSTEM
+You can set the blank time in the SYSTEM SETUP:

-SETUP: Basic > Blank Timer menu to let the projector return the image automatically after a period of time when there is no action taken on the blank screen.
+Basic > Blank Timer menu to let the projector return the image automatically after a period of time when there is no action taken on the blank screen.
+The length of time can be set from 5 to 30 minutes in 5-minute increments.